this-is-bennyk/FNF-Benjine/README.md

 - A folder with a unique name (ex. whitty, bogus, sonic_exe, etc.)
 - A **ModDescription** resource called **mod_desc.tres** in (your mod name)/desc
     - Your mod description and any resources it uses MUST be contained in (your mod name)/desc
+    - Make sure to add the package name
 - A **ModCredits** resource called **credits.tres**
 - A **SongList** resource called **song_list.tres** in (your mod name)/songs